Billy Zane as Caledon “Cal” Hockley, pompous heir to a Pittsburgh steel fortune

 In addition to the correct faux-double-breasted layout of six covered buttons, Cal’s evening tailcoat also appropriately has black silk-faced peak lapels.
-Shawl lapels were also in and out of vogue on evening tailcoats, but they were more of a fad and aren’t associated with the timelessness of peak lapels.
-Notch lapels on an evening tailcoat were unheard of and still only serve to indicate a rental.
+Shawl collars were also in and out of vogue on evening tailcoats, but they were more of a fad and aren’t associated with the timelessness of peak lapels.
+Notch lapels on an evening tailcoat typically only indicate a rental rather than good taste.

-Cal’s jacket has a welted breast pocket, which was introduced on the evening tailcoat during the Edwardian era.
+Cal’s tailcoat has a welted breast pocket, considered to be another Edwardian era addition.
 Despite the presence of the pocket, it was still correct to leave the pocket empty, and Cal is no exception.
 He wears no pocket square and prefers to keep his possessions in his inner tailcoat pockets or his trouser pockets.
 White pocket squares have become more acceptable with evening dress as the years have progressed.

-Considering fit, Cal’s tailcoat was clearly designed to fit Billy Zane perfectly.
-Jack is lucky that the film’s costumers likely fitted his borrowed tailcoat to fit Leonardo DiCaprio rather than Molly Brown’s absent son.
+Considering fit, Cal’s tailcoat was clearly tailored to fit Billy Zane perfectly; Jack is lucky that the film’s costumers likely fitted his borrowed tailcoat to fit Leonardo DiCaprio rather than Molly Brown’s absent son.
 The rear of Cal’s coat rises above the bow tie, allowing just enough of the white wing collar to show itself around the neckline.